rust-lang/rust-log-analyzer/Readme.md

     * You can (temporarily) check the result directory in to the repository to see diffs.
     * Example command: `rla-offline extract-dir --ci actions -i demo.idx -s data/failed -d data/err`
     * *Note: Eventually, the expected results for the test log files will be provided in the repository and used as regression tests.*

+### Index file storage

+The index file can be stored either in the local filesystem (by providing the absolute or relative path to the file) or in S3 (by providing a `s3://{bucket}/{key}` URL).
+The S3 region of the bucket is detected automatically at startup.